Search results

 Why use it?

-Pass data filters via embed_datasource_filter in the token generation method to enforce row-level security by filtering data dynamically and pass this token in frontend to render the dashboard.
+Pass data filters via embed_datasource_filter in the token generation method to enforce row-level security by filtering data dynamically and use this token in frontend to render the dashboard.

 Node